-Some will be more suited to outdoor active sports like hiking and others better for stowing and wearing while on a motorcycle in the rain.
-To learn more about the features and functionality of the best dry bags see, How To Choose The Best Waterproof Backpack.
+All of these waterproof backpacks are well-suited to outdoor active sports like hiking, boating and motorcycling.
+To learn more about the the selection criteria, features and functionality of the top-rated best dry bags see, How To Choose The Best Waterproof Backpack.
+Also see the Top 10 Amazon Bestsellers.

 - Nelson Rigg SE-3040 Hurricane 40L